 Educational Designer & Managing Director

-Sydney was awarded the Skoll Scholarship for Entrepreneurship in 2011 in recognition of her leadership and innovation in education design, development, and delivery among at-risk youth in East Africa.
+Sydney was awarded the Skoll Scholarship for Entrepreneurship in 2011 in recognition of her leadership and innovation in education design, development, and program delivery in East Africa.
 She continues to be involved in the Skoll Scholar Network, a network of over sixty social entrepreneurs and University of Oxford alumni working across the globe to drive solutions to social and environmental challenges.

 Sydney holds a dual degree in History and Religion from the University of Florida, a Master of Education from the University of California Los Angeles, a Master of Business Administration from the University of Oxford's Saïd Business School, and a Doctorate in Education Leadership from the University of Pennsylvania.
 Her current research interests involve the relationship between students’ cognitive and behavioral engagement, self-regulation capabilities, and learning environment and curriculum design; competency-based learning systems design and implementation; and organizational change leadership.